zabereznikova/docs.de-de/docs/framework/winforms/controls/how-to-create-a-multipane-user-interface-with-windows-forms.md

     }
     ```

-3. In [!INCLUDE[vbprvb](../../../../includes/vbprvb-md.md)], fügen Sie einen Aufruf an die Prozedur, die Sie gerade erstellt, in haben der `New()` Prozedur.
-In [!INCLUDE[csprcs](../../../../includes/csprcs-md.md)], fügen Sie diese Codezeile an den Konstruktor für die Formularklasse hinzu.
+3. Fügen Sie in Visual Basic einen Aufruf an die Prozedur, die Sie gerade erstellt, in haben der `New()` Prozedur.
+Fügen Sie in Visual c# diese Codezeile an den Konstruktor für die Klasse.

     ```vb
     ' Add this to the New procedure.